Skip to main content

 Urban Noir: New York and Los Angeles in Shadow and Light by James J. Ward and Cynthia J. Miller (eds...

 Both Los Angeles and New York City have been of particular interest to movie producers, especially to those who shot drama that was later called film noir.
-The authors want to dig deeper to unearth the reasons for those locations, since the ”… inescapable question, then, is: Why this animosity toward the two cities that, […]
+The authors want to dig deeper to unearth the reasons for those two locations, since the ”… inescapable question, then, is: Why this animosity toward the two cities […]

 American Pulp: How Paperbacks Brought Modernism to Main Street by Paula Rabinowitz (2014)